obadakhalili/mergy-clone/Readme.md

 # Technologies Used

-All of the technologies we used to enhance and maintain our project.
+All of the technologies we used to enhance and maintain our project

 ## Tailwind CSS